eliemarbueno/threads/README.md

+# Environment

+For this sample, I used Spring Tool Suit (Eclipse) and JDK 21.

 # Multithreading and Concurrency Examples

 This repository contains examples of concurrent programming in Java, covering different techniques and structures for handling threads and parallel execution.